 Believe it or not, we actually use quite a bit of restraint in deciding which pictures (out of the hundreds we get from the field each month) to share.
 Check out this one we received from a village we’re working with deep in the heart of the Democratic Republic of Congo:

-She’s using a “tippy tap” (a simple device for hand washing in areas where water is scarce) to wash her hands.
-Tippy taps are a big part of eliminating waterborne illnesses in the communities where we work.
-Here’s an entire tippy tap setup:
+She’s using a “tippy tap” (which is a simple device for handwashing in villages where water is scarce) to wash her hands.
+Tippy taps are a huge part of eliminating waterborne illnesses in the communities where we work.
+Here’s a pic showing an entire tippy tap:

-Tippy taps typically consist of a container filled with water suspended in the air between two poles or sticks.
-The water comes out of a small hole in the top when you tip it by stepping on a stick tied to the container with a rope.
+Basically, it’s a container with a small hole near the cap that is filled with water, suspended in the air between two poles or sticks, and tipped so the water comes out by stepping on a stick that’s tied to the container with a rope.
 It uses a tiny amount of water and the whole process is very hygienic because the only thing you ever touch with your hands is the soap.

-From DRC to Uganda, futures are changing from limited to limitless for kids in communities where Water4 partners work, all because of safe water and better hand washing habits.
-As you’re going about your day today, kids at Pope Benedict Primary School in Uganda are going about theirs as well.
+From DRC to Uganda, the reality for kids in communities where Water4 works is changing from limited opportunities to limitless opportunities, all because of safe water and a simple tippy tap.
+Right now, as you’re going about your day, kids at Pope Benedict Primary School in Uganda are going about theirs as well.
 Except, some things look a little (or a lot) different than before.
 These kids now have access to safe water and get to use that safe water to wash their hands with their new tippy tap.
-Thank you for helping keep the wonder alive for kids at Pope Benedict Primary School and kids in DRC.
-Here’s hoping we can all find this same childlike wonder today!
+Thank you for helping keep this childlike wonder alive for kids at Pope Benedict Primary School and kids in DRC.
+Here’s to hoping we can all find this same childlike wonder today!